audioxide/data/data/posts/20170607-reviews-alt-j-relaxer.md

   inelegant and sloppy.
 I don’t understand what Relaxer is for or what it’s trying to do or say.
 week: 101
+blurb: Relaxer falls together for spells, sometimes very well, but for the most part the music sounds drunk.
+The general impression it leaves is inelegant and sloppy.
+It isn't clear what Relaxer is for or what it’s trying to do or say.
 ---
 author: ANDRÉ
 review: "2012’s *An Awesome Wave* caught the attention of both listeners and